Cardinals knock off Mets in 10 in suspended game

-Paul DeJong delivered a tie-breaking RBI single in the top of the 10th inning Friday afternoon as the St. Louis Cardinals finished off a two-day comeback and beat the host New York Mets 5-4 in the completion of a game suspended by rain Thursday night.
+Paul DeJong delivered a tiebreaking single in the top of the 10th inning Friday afternoon as the St. Louis Cardinals finished off a two-day comeback and beat the host New York Mets 5-4 in the completion of a game suspended by rain Thursday night.

-Diaz (1-4) remained in the game when play resumed and gave up a leadoff single to pinch hitter Yairo Munoz, who stole second and went to third on Matt Carpenter’s groundout.
+Diaz (1-4) remained in the game when play Friday.
+He gave up a leadoff single to pinch hitter Yairo Munoz, who stole second and went to third on Matt Carpenter’s groundout.
 Munoz then trotted home when DeJong singled past a drawn-in infield.

 DeJong also homered to tie the game in the sixth for the Cardinals, who opened the scoring with an RBI single from Carpenter in the third.

-Note: EditorsNote: rewords second, third and last grafs